-Hot Spots: Why Some Teams, Workplaces, and Organisations Buzz with Energy - and Others Don't by Lynda Gratton
+Hot Spots: Why Some Teams, Workplaces, and Organisations Buzz with Energy - and Others Don't.
+Lynda Gratton

 When Hot Spots arise in and between companies, they provide energy for exploiting and applying knowledge that is already known and genuinely exploring what was previously unknown.
 As a consequence, Hot Spots are marvelous creators of value for organizations and wonderful, life-enhancing phenomena for each of us.